mikepan/GameEngineBook/text/04-Animation.md

 ![Reference image as background](../figures/Chapter4/Fig04-39.png)

-\*\*\* Begin Note

-Reference Images
+>**Reference Images**
+>

-The reference images are used here in the background.
+>The reference images are used here in the background.
 If you prefer to see them on top of the view, you have two options.
 You can use the "Front" option in the Background Images panel.
 Or you can use empties instead.
 Add empties with the Display type set to Image.
 Place them in the desired location and lock their selection in the Outliner.

-\*\*\* End Note

 Try to match your armature to the reference image.
 In the Pose mode, move and rotate the bones around.
 (You don't want to change the armature in Edit mode.)
 Pay special attention to the feet bones to make sure they are well planted in the ground.

 After you are done with the initial pose, you can go for a bit of monkey see-monkey do.
 Follow the steps below.
 The explanation follows.

-\*\*\* Begin Numbered List

-1.Change current frame to 1.
+1. Change current frame to 1.

-2.Select all bones.
+2. Select all bones.

-3.Keyframe Loc/Sca/Rot (I key)
+3. Keyframe Loc/Sca/Rot (I key)

-4.Change frame to 41[md]this will be the end frame of our animation.
+4. Change frame to 41[md]this will be the end frame of our animation.

-5.Keyframe Loc/Sca/Rot again (with the bones still selected).
+5. Keyframe Loc/Sca/Rot again (with the bones still selected).

-6.Change frame to 21[md]the half of the animation where the second stride begins.
+6. Change frame to 21[md]the half of the animation where the second stride begins.

-7.Copy all the bone transformations (Ctrl + C or the icon in the 3D View header).
+7. Copy all the bone transformations (Ctrl + C or the icon in the 3D View header).

-8.Paste them mirrored (Shift + Ctrl + V or the last icon in the 3D View header).
+8. Paste them mirrored (Shift + Ctrl + V or the last icon in the 3D View header).

-9.Keyframe Loc/Sca/Rot yet again.
+9. Keyframe Loc/Sca/Rot yet again.

-10.In the F-Curve Editor, select all bones and change Extrapolation Mode to Constant (Shift + E or Channel Menu  Extrapolation Mode).
+10. In the F-Curve Editor, select all bones and change Extrapolation Mode to Constant (Shift + E or Channel Menu > Extrapolation Mode).

-\*\*\* End Numbered List

 What we just did was first define the animation length for 40 frames (1.3 seconds at 30 fps for one complete set of two strides).
 The first and last frames need to match; so we copied the transformation of the bones over frame 1 to 41.
 (You can copy them in the Dopesheet Editor as well.)
 We copied to frame 41 and not to frame 40 because we don't want a duplicated frame in the animation.
 We want the transition from the last frame (40) to the first frame (1) to be the same as from the last frame (40) to the next frame (41), which is outside the loop range.